Akki-OOK/kizuna/README.md

 - All runtime assets are created beside the executable under `database/` (catalog, data, indexes, logs, temp, backup).
 - Page 1 is reserved for catalog metadata; data pages start at ID 2 and the freelist uses SQLite-style trunks.
 - Indexes currently support equality and range scans on single-column keys; ORDER BY reuses matching indexes or falls back to a stable in-memory sort.
-- No WAL/concurrency yet�future releases will build on this foundation.